Strondsfossen was the fourth waterfall we encountered while driving through Oddadalen north towards Odda.

 With so many huge waterfalls here, any wonder why they call the Odda Valley the “Valley of Waterfalls”?

-This attractive waterfall stood out to us because its twisting flow was situated right across the beautiful lake Sandvinvatn (or Sandvinvatnet [“SAHND-vin-vaht-nuh”] if you include the definite article; also seen it spelled Sandvevatnet) on its western shore.
+This attractive waterfall stood out to us because its twisting flow was situated right across the beautiful lake Sandvinvatn on its western shore.

 Like other waterfalls in the valley’s western wall, the lakes and tarns themselves were sourced by a combination of precipitation and the meltwaters of the Folgefonna Glacier.

-There were some wildflowers blooming on the shores of the lake, which added a bit of color to the landscape contrasting from the gray and overcast day of our visit.
+That added a bit of color to the landscape contrasting from the gray and overcast day of that visit.

-In addition, we were easily able to experience this waterfall from the roadside (see directions below).
+In addition to our June 2005 visit, we were easily able to experience this waterfall from the roadside (see directions below).

-We noticed there were some houses or buildings dwarfed by the allegedly 500m tall waterfall so there might be other ways to experience the falls or to drive closer.
+We noticed there were some houses or buildings dwarfed by the allegedly 500m tall waterfall so that helped to provide that bit of perspective on our photos.

 That other waterfall happened to be Tjørnadalsfossen.

-Given how it was noticed only after getting out of the car and looking around, I’d imagine that this falls would be very easy to miss!
+Given how only noticed it after getting out of the car and looking around, I’d imagine that most motorists completely pass by this falls without even noticing it!

-Finally, I also noticed in Norgesglasset that this waterfall might also be referred to as Strandsfossen (The Shore Waterfall?).
+Finally, I also noticed in Norgesglasset back in 2005 that this waterfall might also be referred to as Strandsfossen (The Shore Waterfall?).

 Indeed, it seemed like many of the waterfalls in Norway had different spellings or multiple names.